Microsoft-Web/WebCampTrainingKit/README.md

           </tr>
           <tr>
             <td><a href='Presentation/Realtime/Realtime.pptx'>Real-time Communications with SignalR</a></td>
             <td>ASP.NET SignalR enables real-time communications between your application and each connected client - browsers or otherwise.
-We'll learn how to write code for SignalR, then use it to add real-time HTML5 charts to the GeekQuiz application,
+We'll learn how to write code for SignalR and then use it to add real-time HTML5 charts to the GeekQuiz application,
               power interactive games and more.</td>
             <td><a href='Presentation/Realtime/GeekQuiz-Real-time-charts/DEMO.md'>Real-time charts in the GeekQuiz application</a></td>
           </tr>